 Education and Scholarly Evolution

 Professor Forman received his bachelor’s degree in biology at Haverford College and Ph.D. in botany at the University of Pennsylvania, after which he served two years as an American Friends Service Committee volunteer in Guatemala and Honduras.
-His early scholarly career focused on plant, moss, avian and forest ecology.
+His early scholarly career focused on moss, avian and forest ecology.
 This led in overlapping sequence to research in landscape ecology, road ecology, and urban ecology.
-Currently his research and writing also include simple spatial models and changing land mosaics, conservation and land use planning, built-and-greenspace patterns within cities, netway system to replace roads-and-cars, and, more broadly, linking science with spatial pattern to optimally mesh nature and people on the land.
-While the discovery and development of ecology principles continues, he increasingly integrates them with other fields for society.
+Currently his research and writing highlight simple spatial models and changing land mosaics, conservation and land use planning, built-and-greenspace patterns in cities, towns, netway system to replace roads-and-cars, and, more broadly, linking science with spatial pattern to optimally mesh nature and people on the land.
+While the discovery and development of ecology principles remain central, he increasingly integrates these with other fields for society.
 He is associated with Harvard’s FAS Environmental Science and Public Policy concentration, Harvard University Center for the Environment, and The Harvard Forest.

 Professor Forman has served as a Fulbright Scholar in Colombia, CNRS Chercheur in France, Miegunyah Fellow at the University of Melbourne, CRES Fellow at Australian National University, and Founding Vice President of the International Association for Landscape Ecology.
 He received medals from the Faculty of Science of Charles University (Prague) and the Faculty of Architecture of the University of Florence (Italy).
 He served as Consultant to the President and Minister of Natural Resources of Costa Rica, the Mayor and Chief Architect/Planner of Barcelona, and the Chinese Academy of Transportation Sciences, Ministry of Transport.
 He is a Member of Clare Hall (University of Cambridge), an Honorary Member of the Italian Society of Landscape Ecology, and in China an Honorary Professor at Inner Mongolia University and the Academia Sinica Institute of Applied Ecology.